Nutlope/notesGPT/README.md

 - [x] Finalize the quick-check page while fetching from the DB
 - [x] Keep going over dyanmic route starting line 134 to cleanup then move mobile and desktop into separate components
 - [x] Move action items to their own table in the schema
-- [ ] Finalize the action items page while fetching from DB
+- [x] Finalize the action items page while fetching from DB
-- [ ] Make action items work when you click them they should be deleted and animate out
+- [x] Make action items work when you click them they should be deleted
 - [ ] Implement the dashboard fetching all notes + ability to delete notes

 ## v1.7 - cleanup